 In anatomy, a reference to the stomach and the esophagus; gastroesophageal: When Nancy went to her doctor, she complained of having heartburn, and her doctor diagnosed her as having a case of esophagogastric reflux causing the discomfort of regurgitation, especially following meals.

 An examination of the lining of the esophagus, stomach, and upper duodenum with a small camera (flexible endoscope) which is inserted down the throat.

 For endoscopy, a flexible opitical instrument (the endoscope) is inserted through the mouth and advanced into the esophagus, the stomach, and the duodenum (the first part of the small intestine).

 Pathologicl changes (diseases, if any) are also evaluated by inflating air into the digestive tract.

-1. A roentgenogram of the esophagus obtained during esophagraphy.
+is a roentgenogram of the esophagus acquired during an esophagraphy.

 esophagojejunogastrostomosis, esophagojejunogastrostomy, gastrojejunoesophagostomy

 The surgical interposition of a segment of jejunum (part of the small intestine) between the esophagus and the stomach to preserve alimentary continuity.